melhzy/mditre/Python/jupyter/COLAB_SETUP_GUIDE.md

 ## Quick Start

 All MDITRE Jupyter notebooks are fully compatible with Google Colab.
-Each tutorial notebook includes setup cells that automatically:
+Tutorial notebooks automatically:
-- Installs the MDITRE package from the Python subdirectory
+- Install the MDITRE package from the Python subdirectory
-- Provides instructions for obtaining dataset files
+- Download complete dataset files from Google Drive (using `gdown`)
-- Configures the appropriate matplotlib backend
+- Configure the appropriate matplotlib backend

-**For tutorials: Run cell #2 to get started!**
+**For tutorials: Run cells #2 and #3 to get started!**
 - Cell #2: Package installation and environment setup
-- Cell #3: Dataset file instructions and availability check
+- Cell #3: Automatic dataset download from Google Drive (~30 seconds)

-**Note:** Tutorial datasets are not hosted on GitHub due to size.
-See cell #3 in each tutorial for dataset access options.
+**All datasets download automatically** - no manual file management needed!

 ---